-New Jersey teen accepted into 20 schools draws strength from beloved stuffed animal
+Inspiring essay about stuffed animal helps teen get into 20 schools

 He's worn and tattered but don't judge a book by its cover.
 Chris Butcher says his stuffed animal played a huge part of him getting into 20 colleges -- including six Ivy Leagues.

-But more importantly, it helped the high school senior come to terms with his Blackness.
+But more importantly, it helped the 18-year-old come to terms with his Blackness.

 The Dalmatian actually belonged to Butcher's older brother, Taylor, who died when he was only a few months old.